gauss5930/KoRAE/README.md

 ## DPO

-We additionally trained KoRAE with DPO for improving the model.
+We additionally trained KoRAE with DPO to improve the model.
 Since we need binarized feedback to train the model with DPO, we utilized the [ko_Ultrafeedback_binarized](https://huggingface.co/datasets/maywell/ko_Ultrafeedback_binarized) which is the Korean translated version of [Ultrafeedback_binarized]() provided by [@maywell](https://huggingface.co/maywell).
 The hyperparameters used for DPO training of KoRAE are as follows and LoRA hyperparameters are the same as mentioned above: